The Gopher men will run Friday at 7 p.m. CT at Les Bolstad Golf Course.

 John Simons and Laura Docherty led their respective teams.

-In the cyclical world that is collegiate athletics, head coach Gary Wilson has been the constant of the Minnesota women's cross country program.
-In fall 2012, Wilson begins his 28th season with the Golden Gophers looking to add another season to an impressive list of the program's recent successes and continue building on his already-impressive coaching resume.
+In the cyclical world that is collegiate athletics, Wilson was the constant of the Minnesota women's cross country program for nearly 30 years.
+Wilson completed his 28th season with the Golden Gophers in the 2012-13 year before retiring in the spring of 2013.

 Wilson, the dean of the Big Ten Conference cross country coaches, guided the Gophers to a best-ever ninth-place finish in the 2005 NCAA Championships to usher in a streak of five consecutive top-12 NCAA finishes.
 The Gophers also climbed to the top of the victory stand winning the program's first Big Ten titles in 2007 and 2008.

 An experienced squad with four seniors among the top seven led the charge as Minnesota captured its third consecutive NCAA Midwest Region title and tallied a 10th-place finish in the NCAA Championships in 2009.
 Senior Megan Duwell enjoyed one of the finest individual seasons on record, placing third at Big Tens, second at the regional meet and a Gopher-best seventh for All-America honors at the NCAA Championships.
-Minnesota has now celebrated a national awardwinner in each of the last five seasons.
-En route to the Midwest Region crown all seven Gophers earned all-region accord.
+En route to the Midwest Region crown, all seven Gophers earned all-region hnors.

 The Gophers proved they had the power and determination to repeat in 2008.
 Minnesota won the Griak Invitational and another dramatic Big Ten title before capturing the NCAA Midwest Region crown.
 The Gophers were ranked No. 4 in the nation, the highest ever, during the season, and went on to place 11th at the NCAA Championships.
 Megan Duwell earned All-America honors.
-Once again six Gophers were accorded All-Midwest Region honors and academically the momentum of this program continued with an impressive 3.54 cumulative team grade point average, the best of Gopher Athletics!
+Once again, six Gophers earned All-Midwest Region honors and academically the momentum of the program continued with an impressive 3.54 cumulative team grade point average, the best of Gopher Athletics!

 Wilson was honored by his peers after both the 2007 and 2008 seasons with U.S. Track and Field/Cross Country Coaches Association (USTFCCCA) NCAA Midwest Region Coach of the Year and Big Ten Conference Coach of the Year accolades.

-During the spring, Wilson turns his attention to coaching the distance runners as an assistant coach for the women's track & field team.
+During the spring, Wilson turned his attention to coaching the distance runners as an assistant coach for the women's track & field team.
 After 21 years as the head coach, Wilson stepped into an assistant role in 2007 and helped direct the Gophers to the first of three consecutive Big Ten indoor titles.
 The Gopher distance runners also excelled at the 2007 Drake Relays, winning all three distance relays (4x800m, 4.x1,600m and the distance medley relay), a feat only accomplished three times in the storied history of the event.
-The 4x800m relay is currently the four-time defending Drake Relays champion.
+The Gophers won four-straight 4x800m relay titles at the Drake Relays (2007-2010).

-As head coach, he has guided the Golden Gophers to scoring performances at the NCAA Outdoor Track & Field Championships in 14 of his 21 seasons.
+As head coach of Minnesota's track and field program, Wilson guided the Golden Gophers to scoring performances at the NCAA Outdoor Track & Field Championships in 14 of his 21 seasons.
 Minnesota's highest national finish was a pair of 18th-place finishes in 1990 and 1991.
 In 2006, Wilson's final as the head coach, Minnesota finished 19th at the NCAA Outdoor Championships, and scored a record number of team points (14, mark has since been broken).